satpai1215/WeRunThis/README.md

-WeRunThis
+WeRunThis (in progress)
 =========

 Discover Amazing Runs.
 Anywhere.

-WeRunThis is built with Backbone.js
+WeRunThis is built with Backbone.js.